 October 9 2023Read more

-As the cost-of-living crunch continues to circulate the news—financial concerns are rising.
+As the cost-of-living crunch continues into 2024 financial concerns are rising.
 We’ve seen this first hand at Health Assured, with financial-related calls to our helpline increasing 50% compared with last year.

 If you’re concerned about making the pounds stretch, we’ve got seven money-saving tips below to keep your finances on track throughout the festivities.